MDIL-SNU/SIMPLE-NN_v2/docs/inputs/input.yaml/descriptor/descriptor.rst

 Descriptor
 ==========

-In this section, you can find the information of descriptor that are used in SIMPLE-NN and input format.
+In this section, you can find the information of descriptor that are used in SIMPLE-NN.

 Input feature
 =============